GageGabaldon/CS386-Team-Project/README.md

 (Add additional notes about how to deploy this on a live system)

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/GageGabaldon/CS386-Team-Project/blob/master/CONTRIBUTING.md) for details about the process for submitting pull requests to us.

+Please also read [CODE_OF_CONDUCT.md](https://github.com/GageGabaldon/CS386-Team-Project/blob/master/CODE_OF_CONDUCT.md) for more details about our code of conduct.

 Our team uses [SemVer](http://semver.org/) for versioning.